UofA-SPEAR/control-panel/README.md

 Multiple video streams should be available for viewing when all the cameras are connected.
 Uses FFmpeg and an NGINX server to transcode and stream video on the fly.

-### OpenMV
-Handles streaming from the OpenMV camera.
-Contains a web server that has been specifically designed to stream MJPEG video to the browser.

 ## Getting started
 Open a terminal and execute `./run.sh`.
 The test server for the control panel should be launched.<br>
 Launch Google Chrome and navigate to http://localhost:8888/.
 The control panel should appear and be ready for use.